digitaltembo/motli/packages/corpus/README.md

 Tools for creating and analyzing word corpora for the purposes of word games.

 My goal here is a set of functionality for creating word lists and scoring algorithms for tiles and words that is open-source and easily tunable for different games, play styles, and languages.
+Scrabble of course has its dictionaries, official and unofficial, in many languages, along with a standardized distribution of tiles and tile scores, but a) they are biased around specific Scrabble rules (e.g. favoring a lot of very short words, not having words longer than 8 or 9 letters) and b) they are _probably_ under copyright, although they do seem to be used widely and are constructed at least partially out of the work of uncompensated volunteers passionate about scrabble.

 Written in golang with the idea that it might be a bit more efficient than the TS that is otherwise used throughout Motli at dealing with the large amounts of data.